andrearebucini/andrearebucini.github.io/_pages/research.md

 ## Awards and honours

 **María Jesús San Segundo Award 2026**
-Second Best Paper Award for Young Researchers for the paper *"Parental beliefs, STEM, and gendered track choices:
-Correcting misperceptions in early educational decisions"* presented during the XXXIV Meeting of the Economics of Education Association (AEDE) held in Logroño (Spain), 8-9 July 2026.
+Second Best Paper Award for Young Researchers for the paper *“Parental beliefs, STEM, and gendered track choices: Correcting misperceptions in early educational decisions”*, presented during the XXXIV Meeting of the Economics of Education Association (AEDE), held in Logroño, Spain, 8-9 July 2026.

 <figure class="presentation-figure">
   <img src="/images/presentation_aede_2026.jpg" alt="Presenting at the XXXIV Meeting of the Economics of Education Association (AEDE), 2026">